 Knitting machine terminology

-Struggling with the names of parts and techniques for your knitting machine?
+Struggling with the names of knitting machine parts and techniques?
 Here are all of the key terms you need to know!

 - Bulky gauge: Refers to knitting machines with 9-10 mm needle pitch.